hurben/RA_ACPA_multiomics/README.md

 ### 2. Infer a Network from 5-fold Dataset Using Elastic Net (Part 1)

+For each K-fold dataset, perform elastic net to infer network from the data.
+Due to running time, I've splitted the data into several batches and runned via cluster.

 - `analysis/5fold_data/network_construction_enet/02_create_omics_enet.*.sh`
 - `analysis/5fold_data_ra_only/network_construction_enet/02_create_omics_enet.*.sh`

 **NOTE:** Elastic net results are stored in:
 - [5fold_data results](https://drive.google.com/drive/folders/1GRRf2O6ZrstjEWVxZUrdSMM96oJjRcIL)
 - [5fold_data_ra_only results](https://drive.google.com/drive/folders/1N0EH0RBowVidHv-6JZHl5hmmpL-5Db9d)
+- Please use these files for down-stream analysis if you wish to reproduce the study results.

 ### 3. Infer a Network from 5-fold Dataset Using Elastic Net (Part 2)

+Make adjacent matrix into topology (source-target).

 **NOTE:** RWR results are stored in:
 - [5fold_data results](https://drive.google.com/drive/folders/140W1aTweCnttRaEUKgpsrA6Z3Y_T_8Do)
 - [5fold_data_ra_only results](https://drive.google.com/drive/folders/1JZhhVDHIZlCwRGMzJgUdu5MOFoak1STc)
+- RWR results were performed with the output from elastic net results provided in the step mentioned above.

 ### 4. Perform Machine Learning